khalil5754/khalil5754.github.io/_posts/2022-10-20-your-new-blog-post.md

-# Useful Statistical Correlation Techniques Part 1: Pearson, Spearman, and Kendall
+# Useful Statistical Correlation Techniques: Pearson, Spearman, and Kendall

 ### As a Data Scientist you might hear the terms: Kendall, Granger, Pearson, Spearman, or CCF often
 #### "...What?"